 ii.
-The King's Seal
+The Kings Seal

 - 1. In ancient times, kings would have a special, unique seal that they would use to confirm their messages.
-This helped remote recipients to know and accept that the messages were authentic. - 2.
-Hypothesis: God uses miracles to authenticate His messages much like a signet ring authenticated a king's message to his people. - a.
-Miracles are unusual and unique. - b.
-Miracles can be easily recognized. - c.
-Only a theistic God, or someone under His power, can do miracles. - d.
-Even skeptics demand miracles from God to prove them wrong; they know that an authentic miracle would be sufficient proof of God. - 3.
-A miracle is a special act of God that interrupts the normal course of events. - 4.
-Miracles are an effect that could never occur by adherence to the known laws of nature. - 5.
-By definition, miracles are rare compared to naturally occurring events. - 6.
-Hypothetically at least, God could use miracles to confirm which books were authored by Him. - 7.
-Likewise, the absence of miracles could reveal which ones were not from Him. - 8.
-If this premise is true, then miracles can confirm the authenticity of the message. - 9.
-The working hypothesis is that a miracle is an act of God used to confirm the word of God through a messenger of God. - 10.
-Does God actually work this way? - iii.
-Is the box (the universe) open or closed?
+This helped the remote recipients to accept that the messages were authentic and official. - 2.
+Hypothesis: God uses miracles to authenticate His messages in the same way a king in ancient times used his seal / signet ring. - a.
+Miracles are unusual and unique - b.
+Miracles can be easily recognized - c.
+Only a theistic God can do miracles - d.
+Even skeptics demand miracles from God to prove them wrong; they know that an authentic miracle would be sufficient proof that He is - 3.
+A miracle is a special act of God that interrupts the normal course of events; they are an effect that would never occur in the laws of nature alone, and are thus more rare than naturally occurring events - 4.
+If He chooses, God could use miracles to confirm which books were authored by Him.
+Likewise, the absence of miracles could reveal which ones were not. - 5.
+If true, a miracle can be used to confirm the authenticity of the message - 6.
+The working hypothesis is that a miracle is an act of God to confirm the word of God through a messenger of God. - 7.
+Does God actually work this way?

+iii.
+Is the box open or closed?